Applying for a New License (Teen Drivers) in IowaPage Overview

 For more information about Driver Education, please refer to our Driver’s Ed in Iowa page.

-If you’re at least 16 years old, you can get an intermediate driver’s license if you have:
+If you’re at least 16 years old, you can get a provisional license if you have:

 - Completed a state-approved driver’s education course.

 - Have held your instruction permit for at least 1 year and a clean driving record for the last 6 months, consecutively.

 - Completed 20 hours of driving practice, including 2 hours at night.